 Farm tables and cross back chairs carried the look for the reception area.
 Sue & Dee loved the feel of using flowers that you would find in your own home’s garden, from hydrangeas and tulips, to stock and roses.
-Flowers in differing heights of vases filled the farm tables from end to end, and sprinkled in between were candles galore!
+In addition, flowers in differing heights of vases filled the farm tables from end to end, and sprinkled in between were candles galore!
 Sue and Dee never really chose “colors” per se for their wedding – they just wanted what you would find in nature, so Haute Floral was given free rein to choose colors of the season.

 Sue and Dee were both overwhelmed when they saw their vision come to life!

 Before the wedding, Sue and Dee wanted to greet all their guests and have a short cocktail party.
-So they changed into cocktail dresses and took a few pictures in the bottle garden before the party began.
+Therefor, they changed into cocktail dresses and took a few pictures in the bottle garden before the party began.